Model the Amazon Headwaters: Mazar River Project

 The Mazar River site is equipped with a suite of instruments for continuous measurements.
 These include:

-An ISCO 6712 automated water sampler for the extraction of stream water samples
+• An ISCO 6712 automated water sampler for the extraction of stream water

-Davis tipping bucket rain gages located at the river station and at the La Libertad field camp.
+• Davis tipping bucket rain gages located at the river station and at the La Libertad

-Available reports and studies about the Mazar watershed
+See the Resources/Publications page for available reports and studies about the Mazar watershed.